 Finding visual inspiration is typically a great starting point for both an inspiration board and mood board, but considering how a host of other design elements will come into play is equally important to the process.

-It’s important you don’t underestimate the power of text and work to display it the right way.
-If you’re including text in your design board, it’s most likely there for a reason, whether to emphasize a thought or draw attention to something specific.
+It’s important you don’t underestimate the power of text and work to display visual representations the right way.
+If you’re including text in your design board or digital collage, it’s most likely there for a reason, whether to emphasize a thought, or draw attention to something specific, or just as a background color.
 Ensure this text is pleasing to the eye while remaining readable for anyone who might see it.
 This can be extremely beneficial to guarantee your concept is coming across the way you intended.

 After acknowledging the importance of color and text, there are a profuse number of other elements you can consider to make your idea or board come to life.
 Recognize how you can play with different patterns or textures to ensure you have a solid starting point or something to refer to as the project continues.

 The culmination of these elements will become the foundation of your creative process and will be an invaluable asset along the way.
-Luckily, finding and collecting your inspiration, as well as creating your inspiration or mood board can be simple with solutions from Kdan Mobile.
+Luckily, finding and collecting your inspiration, as well as creating your inspiration or mood board are powerful tools that can be simple with solutions from Kdan Mobile.

 Navigate the Creative Process With Ease